 Garfield: I hate it when Jon's right.
 Fortunately it doesn't happen very often.

 And another instance would be in "Mother Garfield" where Garfield claims he stopped eating birds because "they were too much work, too many feathers and not enough drumsticks."
 He then gets the urge to takes up bird chasing again but then reconsiders and instead tries to prevent a family of Bluebirds from being eaten by the stray cat Harry.

-Also Mice are one of the few things that Garfield won't eat.
+Also Mice are one of the few things that Garfield won't eat (along with "most healthy foods, anchovies on pizza, Jon's meatloaf, chicken salad sandwiches and raisins").
 According to Lucky, it's "because they're his friends and they don't taste like lasagna" while other cats have no problem with eating mice but in a Wile.E.Coyote fashion we never see them catch any.